KainSett/KainSett/README.md

 Currently learning C#.
-Making a mot for terraria (TModLoader).
+Making a mod for terraria (TModLoader).
 My nickname is KainSett on most of the platforms I use, but if you ever need to reach out, use discord.